HeatherGames/heathergames.github.io/README.md

 When you consent to data collection for advertising and analytics purposes, we may share the data listed above with the following categories of recipients:

-Ad Partners: These allow us to monetize our apps' ad inventory and provide free products and services.
+Third-party Service Partners: These allow us to monetize our apps' ad inventory and provide free products and services.
 Partners usually collect data via their own Software Development Kits (SDKs).

 +   [AdColony](https://www.adcolony.com/privacy-policy/)
 +   [AdMob](https://policies.google.com/privacy?hl=en)